 Definition of SEO: Search engine optimization (SEO) is the process of improving the visibility of a website or a web page in search engines via the “natural” or un-paid (“organic” or “algorithmic”) search results.
 Other forms of search engine marketing (SEM) target paid listings. – wikipedia.org

-Having a basic understanding of how SEO works is essential to having a successful campaign.
+Having a basic understanding of how SEO works, and why proper web design is essential to having a successful campaign.
 You can’t build a house without first understanding the fundamentals of building a solid foundation.
 You can’t visit Paris without first scheduling your flight and learning a little French.
 So, If you’re new to the art and science of SEO then let us learn a little French and spend some time getting acquainted with the elements involved before we even begin talking about website traffic, keyword rankings and the intricacies of analytics.

 Google and other search engines are looking to be impressed.
-It want’s to know that you have manners and that you’re worthy of a relationship.
-Unlike real life though, you want to to wine, dine and impress every search engine you can, then jump in the sack at every opportunity.
-In a perfect world you want to be the marketer on your block that sleeps with – and marries – every search engine that comes calling.
+It wants to know that you have manners and that you’re worthy of a relationship.
+Unlike real life though, you want to wine, dine and impress every search engine you can, then jump in the sack at every opportunity.
+In a perfect world, you want to be the marketer on your block that sleeps with – and marries – every search engine that comes calling.

 So how do you do that?
-As in the dating example you need to dress to impress.
-Your website needs to be dressed properly which means that it’s built in a way that appeals to a search engine.
-Your website needs to convey that you are respectable by presenting the search engine with content that is engaging, informative, interesting and extremely useful.
-Just a like a Sucubis on a mission, a website is only interested in what you can do for it and you must impress otherwise it will be on to the next opportunity.
+As in the dating example, you need to dress to impress.
+Your website needs to be dressed properly which means that it’s built-in a way that appeals to a search engine.
+Your website needs to convey that you are respectable by presenting the search engine with content that is engaging, informative, interesting, and extremely useful.
+Just like a Sucubis on a mission, a website is only interested in what you can do for it and you must impress otherwise it will be on to the next opportunity.